Edmund Gordon: Personal life

-Gordon purchased the homesite of W. E. B. Du Bois' childhood house in 1967.
+Gordon purchased the homesite of W. E. B. Du Bois's childhood house in 1967.
 It was turned into a landmark in 1987 when the Du Bois foundation handed it over to the Commonwealth of Massachusetts.
 University of Massachusetts Amherst was designated as custodian.

-He was married to Susan Gitt, a pediatrician, from 1948 until her death in 2016.
+Gordon was married to Susan Gitt, a pediatrician, from 1948 until her death in 2016.
 Together they had four children (including Jessica Gordon Nembhard), nine grandchildren and nine great-grandchildren.
-In 2000, they co-founded The CEJJES Institute in Pomona, New York on route NY 45 in Rockland County, New York to serve the African diaspora.
+In 2000, they co-founded The CEJJES Institute in Pomona, New York, on route NY 45 in Rockland County, New York, to serve the African diaspora.